belalcse14/national-emergency-hotline/readme.md

 ### ANSWER 4:

 Event delegation in JavaScript is an efficient pattern for handling events.
 When an event occurs on a child element, it 'bubbles up' to the parent, triggering the listener.
+This is useful because it reduces memory usage by minimizing the number of event listeners, simplifies code, and dynamically handles events for elements added after the initial page load.

 ### ANSWER 5: